RobinMeis/ttn-mqtt-py/README.md

 ```

 ### TLS
-To use TLS download certificate from TTN: https://console.thethingsnetwork.org/mqtt-ca.pem.
+To use TLS, download certificate from TTN: https://console.thethingsnetwork.org/mqtt-ca.pem.
 If you place it in your applications root directory, TLS will be used by default.
 Otherwise you need to call the constructor like this:
 ```python
 ttn_mqtt.ttn_mqtt(region, application_id, application_access_key, tls=True, mqtt_ca="mqtt-ca.pem")
 ```